Publish or perish: Academic opinion

+According to some researchers, the publish or perish culture might also perpetuate bias in academic institutions.
+Overall, women publish less frequently than men, and when they do publish their work, it receives fewer citations than their male counterparts - even when published in journals with significantly higher impact factors.
+Furthermore, one study pointed out that gaps in the promotion and progress of women in academic medicine may be significantly influenced by gender-based variances in article citations.

 Research-oriented universities may attempt to manage the unhealthy aspects of the publish or perish practices, but their administrators often argue that some pressure to produce cutting-edge research is necessary to motivate scholars early in their careers to focus on research advancement, and learn to balance its achievement with the other responsibilities of the professorial role.
 The call to abolish tenure is very much a minority opinion in such settings.